Rutgers Excellence In Alumni Leadership Awards

 Old Queen's Tribute Award

-This award, represented by the symbolic Old Queen's Bell, is the most prestigious service award presented at Rutgers.
+This award, represented by the symbolic Old Queen's Bell, is the most prestigious volunteer service award presented at Rutgers.
 It recognizes excellence in service by one member of the alumni community who has contributed at the highest level within the university and also has represented the university within the state.

 Richard P. McCormick Award